 Under IFRS, deferred income tax assets may only be recognized to the extent that it is probable that future taxable profits will be available against which the unused tax losses and deductible temporary differences can be utilized.
-Accordingly, the Corporation has not recognized a total deferred income tax asset of approximately \$113.6 million as at December 31, 2021.
+Given the significant increase in commodity prices and various other factors, the Corporation determined it probable that future taxable profits will be available to utilize the deferred tax asset.
+Accordingly, the Corporation recognized a previously unrecognized deferred income tax asset of approximately \$76.4 million as at December 31, 2022.